You can’t use an old map to explore a new world.

 That’s what storytelling is about.

-National Geographic - “wow” and “wonder” using visual language
+National Geographic - how to create the “wow” and “wonder” visually

 National Geographic know how to present stunning photography and help us discover the wonders of our world.
 They constantly keep the language they use on their ads to be aligned with these brand values.